Akatmks/Akatsumekusa-Aegisub-Scripts/README.md

 Thanks to

 –　arch1t3cht for helping in improving algorithms and for developing the original AAE Export (Power Pin) script.
-–　bucket3432 for helping with UI/UX design.
+–　bucket3432, petzku and others for helping with UI/UX design.
 –　Martin Herkt for developing the original AAE Export script in 2012.

 The tutorial for the new smoothing feature is underway.
 For anyone who is interested, there is also a [more complex script](https://github.com/Akatmks/Non-Carbonated-Motion) in development.
 It will be much better at correcting tracking error or bias than current smoothing feature.
 There is no guarantee when that script will be finished but hope it will come sooner rather than later.